py-man/interview-faq/README.md

 #topn:

- --> given an arbitrarily large file and a numbe output the largest N numbers, highest first <--
+ --> given an arbitrarily large file and a number output the largest N numbers, highest first <--

   --Bash & Ruby example included